 Developers buck regulatory headwinds on $1.2B plan to redevelop SF piers

-The joint venture aims to turn 13 acres of vacant deck surface on the piers into 375,000 square feet of offices and 45,000 square feet of shops and restaurants.
-The piers are near the Chase Center, home court of the Golden State Warriors NBA team, and currently is used for parking.
+The Strada-TCC joint venture has proposed turning 13 acres of vacant deck surface on the piers into 376,000 square feet of office and recreational space.
+The piers are near the Chase Center home court of Golden State Warriors, and currently used for parking

-The developers also promised to invest $369 million into rebuilding the piers to restore the deep draft berth for active maritime use.
+The developers have said that construction of both components — Piers 30-32 and Seawall Lot 330 — are required to finance the entire project.
+Strada-TCC has promised to invest $369 million into rebuilding the piers to restore the deep draft berth on the eastern edge for active maritime use.